Cargo Repositories

 ~/.cargo/credentials.toml. -

-Add the following snippet to set credentials for API calls like
+Add the following snippet to set credentials for API requests like

 Note